| The

 the war was over, and Zimbabwe became an independent country,

+free of its colonial shackles.
 I immigrated to California, met and married Jamie, my wife

 of now 25 years, became an American citizen, and forgot about